 Honaunau Bay is a deep water bay with some of the best snorkeling in Hawaii.
 It is a popular destination for both Big Island snorkeling and SCUBA diving.
-The bay is fronted by a smooth pahoehoe lava rock shelf; the easiest ocean entry is from an area known as Two Step.
+The bay is fronted by a smooth pahoehoe lava rock shelf; the easiest ocean entry is from an area known as Pae'a, or Two Step.

 Two Step refers to the way the lava rock has been worn by the surf to create a convenient two-step entry point into the water, making it one of the best snorkeling beaches on the Big Island.
 It's easy to sit on the shelf at water's edge as you slip into your fins.
-Two Step is located just beyond the picnic tables and boat launch area at the northern edge of Pu'uhonua o Honaunau.
+Pae'a is located just beyond the picnic tables and boat launch area at the northern edge of Pu'uhonua o Honaunau.

 The palm lined beaches along the southern edge of Honaunau Bay hold many secrets, and a treasure trove of ancient Hawaiian artifacts.
 Home to Pu'uhonua o Honaunau National Historical Park, this picturesque bay was an ancient Hawaiian sanctuary, or place of refuge.
 The literal translation of Pu'uhonua o Honaunau is "place of refuge at Honaunau."
 This is one of our favorite places to explore with teens during our Student Travel excursions.